When Your Child’s Anxiety Looks Like Anger

 Try one short line: “Something feels too big right now.”
 Or: “I am not scared of your anger.
 I am staying close.”
 Then pause.
 Let your face do half the work.
 Calm is not a magic trick, and you may be faking it with your jaw clenched, but even fake calm gives a child something sturdier to borrow.

-After the storm, do not rush straight into the lesson.
+Do not rush straight into the lesson.
 Give their body time to come down.
 Offer water, food, a blanket, quiet.
 Once their shoulders look less like earrings, you can wonder out loud: “I think something started feeling too much before you shouted.
 Was it the noise, the hurry, or not knowing what was coming?”

 You are not excusing the behaviour.
 You are looking for the fuse.
 That is different.
 The words can still need repair.
 The boundary can still hold.
 If they said something brutal, the article on when your child says I hate you may help you separate the sentence from the child underneath it.
+And some kids find it easier to borrow language from a story than from a parent; the picture book reviewed in Hey Warrior gives a worried kid words for the alarm going off inside.

 If sensory overwhelm is part of the picture, keep the autistic meltdown guide nearby too.
 Some children need fewer words, lower light, less touch, or a clear exit before they can even begin to think.